griptape-ai/griptape-cli/README.md

     You should see the result of the Structure answering `What is 123 * 34, 23 / 12.3, and 9 ^ 4`, indicating a successful run.

+> [!IMPORTANT]
+> The client program is an _example_ for how to interact with the Managed Structure's API.
+It is useful for testing your Managed Structure locally, but ultimately you will want to integrate your Managed Structure with your own application.

 ## Documentation